SAP-samples/teched2022-DA264/exercises/ex1/README.md

 ## Dataset Overview

-You will interact with two different dataset:
-* A table stored in a SAP HANA Database.
-* A flat file (csv) which you will upload in a cloud data lake data repository

-The first dataset, the SAP HANA Table, contains information about pharmaceutic claims for an insurance company.
+The first dataset, contains information about pharmaceutic claims for an insurance company.

 It contains 8 fields:
 * RECORD_ID (Unique Identifier associated to a claim)